 Benefits of Stem Cell Therapy for Knees

-Cartilage stem cell injections and knee therapy can help promote naturally anti-inflammatory agents (for healthy cartilage), such as cytokines and contain essential growth factors, which help stimulate tissue growth.
-Proper rehabilitation and anti-inflammatory foods are also recommended to eliminate pain medications to help restore the strength, range-of-motion, and mobility of the knee joints to pre-injury levels.[5]
+Cartilage stem cell injections and knee therapy can help promote naturally anti-inflammatory agents (for healthy cartilage), such as cytokines, and contain essential growth factors, which help stimulate tissue growth.
+Proper rehabilitation and anti-inflammatory foods are also recommended to eliminate pain medications to help restore the strength, range of motion, and mobility of the knee joints to pre-injury levels.[5]

 How Stem Cell Infusions Can Help Repair a Torn Meniscus

-TREATMENT PRECAUTIONS & RISKS
+TREATMENT RISKS & PRECAUTIONS

 Rehabilitation Options Post Therapy: Physical Rehabilitation therapy after cells is highly recommended in Bangkok or upon return to your home.
-We have complete physical rehab packages available in Bangkok, Phuket, or Chiang Mai depending on your travel/time constraints.
+We have complete physical rehab packages available in Bangkok, Phuket, or Chiang Mai, depending on your travel/time constraints.
 Our rehabilitation program is available upon request for 2-3 hours per day and up to 5 days per week.
 Thai Medical visas or hotel accommodations for the patient and family can also be provided upon request.

-Total Treatment Length needed to repair damaged cartilage: Estimated time for stem cell knee injuries is 10-16 days in Bangkok (depending on the severity of the underlying injury)
+Total Treatment Length needed to repair damaged cartilage: Estimated time for stem cell knee injuries is 10-14 days in Bangkok (depending on the severity of the underlying injury)

 Results After Stem Cell Therapy for Knee